-Eligibility procedures for transferring students - new for the 2018-2019 school year
+Eligibility procedures for transferring students

 1. Enrolling student and family meet with the athletic administrator of the enrolling school and complete the "Parent-Student Certification Form", provided by the enrolling school and determine what eligibility electronic form should be completed by the school athletic director.
 Completion of incorrect electronic eligibility form will delay the eligibility determination of the student and will require the athletic director to submit the correct electronic eligibility form.

 2. The following links are provided by the State CIF and only outline the rules concerning transferring.
 The documents do not outline the process for completion of electronic eligibility waivers, established by each CIF Section, and only completed by the athletic director or athletic administrator at the enrolling school.

 2. NCS uses CIF Home, a web-based system to process electronic eligibility forms.
 The enrolling school is responsible for this process and working with the transferring student and family to complete the process properly.
 Only students who have withdrawn from School A, have registered, met with School B administration, has selected their classes for 2020-21 school year and paid any deposit (private school) at School B may move forward with the electronic eligibility form process.